 There’s a lot of confusion about what the settlement reached between the City of Hamilton and Mark Richardson means.
 On its own, the settlement means little.
 It does not end the OMB hearing, it merely removes Mark Richardson as an active appellant, leaving the City to argue against the remaining appellant Robert Dobrucki.

 Viewed in isolation, the settlement looks to be a victory for Council – it does little to advance equitable representation, protects incumbent friendly boundaries, and fulfills Council’s preference for a City divided along former municipal boundaries.

-This short view is why Council approved a settlement that significantly undermines its primary arguments, and sets the stage for Council’s defeat at the OMB.
+This short view is why Council approved a settlement which significantly undermines their primary arguments, and sets the stage their defeat at the OMB.